manikantagowdede130568-wq/DAA-PRACTICALS/README.md

 Conclusion
 Thus, the factorial of a given number was successfully calculated using both iterative and recursive methods.
 Both methods produce the same result, but the iterative method is more space-efficient, while the recursive method is simpler and demonstrates the concept of recursion.
 Therefore, the iterative approach is generally preferable when memory efficiency is important.

+     practical-5

+Summary
+​This document details a practical implementation of the 0/1 Knapsack problem solved using Dynamic Programming in Python.
+​Algorithm & Logic: The code constructs a 2D matrix dynamic programming table (dp) to determine the maximum value achievable without exceeding the total weight capacity.
+At each iteration, it compares the outcome of including an item versus excluding it.
+​Execution & Input:
+​Total items (n): 5
+​Item 1: Weight = 23, Value = 56
+​Item 2: Weight = 2, Value = 45
+​Item 3: Weight = 21, Value = 56
+​Item 4: Weight = 22, Value = 46
+​Item 5: Weight = 43, Value = 23
+​Knapsack Capacity: 6
+​Result: The calculated Maximum Value is 45.
+​Conclusion
+​The implementation demonstrates that Dynamic Programming solves the 0/1 Knapsack problem with a time complexity of O(n \cdot C) and a space complexity of O(n \cdot C), where n is the number of items and C is the total capacity.
+Given the low capacity of 6 in the example execution, only Item 2 (weight: 2, value: 45) fits into the knapsack.
+Thus, the program correctly selects Item 2 to yield the maximum possible value of 45 within the capacity constraint.